Choadis/CSET-Final/README.md

 # CSET Final

-Final project for my first year of college.
+Final project for my first semester of college.
 Mock up of a desktop app

 ## Getting Started